arttyalice/nongkwai-management-backend/api/README.md

 ```php composer.phar install ```
 or install composer and run
 ```composer install ```
+4. then in your index.php re-config your upload_url to your specific url for host static file
-4. enter http://localhost:41262/api you will see your 404 page.Btw enjoy your api
+5. enter your url that match to xampp you will see your 404 page.Btw enjoy your api